NethermindEth/StarknetByExample/pages/advanced-concepts/SRC5-interface-detection.md

 ## How it Works

-The SRC5 standard defines two main functions:
+The SRC5 standard defines one main function:

 1. `supports_interface`: Returns `true` if the contract implements the specified interface
-2. `get_implementation`: Returns the class hash that implements the specified interface

 ### Interface ID Calculation